 Don't Miss this Amazing, Power-Packed Webinar!

-This webinar will feature a live presentation with a slide deck, screen shares from actual food bloggers, and Q&A where you can ask Brandi and Marly your questions.
-We'll be covering the most popular GA questions by Food Bloggers, keyword research, how to update old content, and editorial planning.
+Purchase this webinar where you'll watch on-demand a presentation with a slide deck, and screen shares from actual food bloggers!
+Watch and Brandi and Marly answer questions from real food bloggers too!
+Marly and Brandi cover the most popular GA questions by Food Bloggers, keyword research, how to update old content, and editorial planning.
 The presentation covers the following (and then some):

-- Ways you can Transform your GA so you can have a better data experience
+- Ways to Transform GA so you can have a better data experience

 - Learn about the biggest issues facing food bloggers